Nigerian energy supply crisis: Transmission Network

 Post-reforms the transmission network continues to be government-owned and operated and remains the weakest link in the power sector supply chain.
 Transmission lines are old and at the point of system collapse on any given day.
 Even should more power be generated, the transmission network is unable to carry any additional power loading.
 Designed for a peak capacity of only 3,000 to 3,500MW per day breakdown of the lines is a daily occurrence.
 Lack of maintenance and security challenges in parts of the country only adds to the difficulties.

 Currently, Nigeria uses four different types of energy: natural gas, oil, hydro, and coal The energy sector is heavily dependent on petroleum as a method for electricity production which has slowed down the development of alternative forms of energy.
 Three out of the four above resources used for energy production in Nigeria are linked with increasing greenhouse gas emissions: coal, oil, and natural gas, with coal, emitting the worst of the three.

+Nigeria is now working to expand mini-grids and has successfully launched a pilot program that has attracted the World Bank's attention.
+About 80 percent of Nigeria's population lacks access to the electric grid.
+Nigeria now has a $750 million electrification program that it said will expand access via solar mini-grids.